LogtalkDotOrg/logtalk3/scripts/pack-experimental/logtalk/README.md

 	:- use_module(library(logtalk)).

-Note, however, that Logtalk is not packaged as a module and that the `logtalk` module provided contains just an initialization directive that loads Logtalk in exactly the same way as when Logtalk is installed using one of its prebuilt installers.

 When using the directive above, the `LOGTALKHOME` and `LOGTALKUSER` shell environment variables are set, just for the duration of the SWI-Prolog process, to the full path of the `../logtalk-3.22.0`